xavier-crean/comp_u1_mon_tda/README.md

   * in `.csv` format (with header)
   * and in `.tex` format (for a LaTeX table).

+The script is run using

+      python src/analysis/analysis.py

+#### Cached Data Files

 Intermediary files, for caching and running the code quickly second time round, are stored in the directory `cached_data/`.
 To use the files in `cached_data.tar.gz` (from the [data release][data]), it is important to ensure the correct random seeds are used.
 With the cached data files, `src/analysis/analysis.py` takes less than a minute to run; without them, it takes about an hour.

 **N.B.** if `cached_data.tar.gz` is extracted into the root, then `src/analysis/analysis.py` will read from this directory.
 If you are trying to reproduce the analysis using `data.tar.gz`, you will need to delete or rename the directory `cached_data/`.

-The script is run using

-      python src/analysis/analysis.py

 ---